luau-lang/luau/docs/_posts/2022-02-28-luau-recap-february-2022.md

 local b: Process<number, (boolean, string)> = ... -- (number) -> (boolean, string)
 ```

-If all type parameters have a default type value, it is now possible to reference that without providing a type parameter list:
+If all type parameters have a default type, it is now possible to reference that without providing any type arguments:

 ```lua
 --!strict